deceptionagent/clkit/readme.txt

 CLKOption
 The model that defines an option (e.g., --foo) for a verb.
-Options always have a long form (name) and a short form (flag).
+Options always have a long form (name) and optionally a short form (flag).
 Options can require arguments ("payload options") or be options that do not take an argument ("free options").
-Payload options are simply referred to as options by APIs.
+Payload options are simply referred to as options.

 CLKOptArgParser
 This class does the work of parsing an argument vector and interpreting it using a list of options.